-Who strong, though seeming weak; who warlike, though
+Who strong, though seeming weak; who warlike,

-Unarmed with bow and sword; appearing mad, Though sounder than the schools alone e'er made The doctor's head : devote to God and truth.
-And sworn to man's eternal weal-beyond Repentance sworn, or thought of turning back ; And casting far behind all earthly care.
-All countryships, all national regards And enmities, all narrow bournes of state And selfish policy; beneath their feet Treading all fear of opposition down, All fear of danger, of reproach all fear, And evil tongues-went forth, from Britain went, A noiseless band of heavenly soldiery, From out the armoury of God equipped, Invincible, to conquer sin ; to blow The trump of freedom in the despot's ear : To tell the bruted slave his manhood high, His birthright liberty, and in his hand To put the writ of manumission, signed By God's own signature ; to drive away From earth the dark, infernal legionary Of superstition, ignorance, and hell; High on the pagan hills, where Satan sat, Encamped, and o'er the subject kingdoms threw Perpetual night, to plant Immanuel's cross, The ensign of the Gospel, blazing round Immortal truth: and, in the wilderness
+All countryships, all national regards And enmities, all narrow bournes of state And selfish policy; beneath their feet Treading all fear of opposition down, All fear of danger, of reproach all fear, And evil tongues ;-went forth, from Britain went A noiseless band of heavenly soldiery, From out the armory of God equipped, Invincible, to conquer sin, to blow The trump of freedom in the despot's ear, To tell the bruted slave his manhood high, His birthright liberty, and in his hand To put the writ of manumission, signed By God's own signature; to drive away From earth the dark, infernal legionry Of superstition, ignorance, and hell: High on the pagan hills, where Satan sat, Encamped, and o'er the subject kingdoms threw Perpetual night, to plant Immanuel's cross, The ensign of the Gospel, blazing round Immortal truth: and, in the wilderness Of human waste, to sow eternal life: And from the rock, where Sin, with horrid vell, Devoured its victims unredeemed, to raise The melody of grateful hearts to Heaven:

-Of human waste, to sow eternal life; And from the rock where Sin, with horrid yell, Devoured its victims unredeemed, to raise The melody of grateful hearts to heaven: To falsehood, truth; to pride, humility; To insult, meckness: pardon, to revenge; To stubborn prejudice, unwearied zeal; To censure, unaccusing minds; to stripes, Long-suffering; to want of all things, hope; To death, assured faith of life to come, Opposing.
-These great worthies, rising, shone Through all the tribes and nations of mankind, Like Hesper, glorious once among the stars Of (willight: and around them flocking stood, Arrayed in white, the people they had saved.

-Of restitution heard'st, and reverently

-To the last trumpet's voice in silence listened.

-Great Ocean 1 strongest of creation's sons,

-Unconquerable, unreposed, untired,

-That rolled the wild, profound, eternal bass,

-In nature's anthem, and made music, such

-As pleased the ear of God! original,

-Unmarred, unfaded work of Deity,

-And unburlesqued by mortal's puny skill;

-From age to age enduring and unchanged,

-Majestical, inimitable, vast;

-Loud uttering satire, day and night, on each

-Succeeding race, and little pompous work
+To falsehood, truth; to pride, humility;

+To insult, meekness; pardon, to revenge;

+To stubborn prejudice, unwearied zeal;

+To censure, unaccusing minds; to stripes,

+Long suffering; to want of all things, hope;

+To death, assured faith of life to come,

+Opposing.
+These, great worthies, rising, shone

+Through all the tribes and nations of mankind,

+Like Hesper, glorious once among the stars

+of twilight, and around them, flocking, stood,

+Arrayed in white, the people they had saved.

+Great Ocean, too, that morning, thou the call Of restitution heardst, and reverently To the last trumpet's voice, in silence, listened.
+Great Ocean! strongest of creation's sons, Unconquerable, unreposed, untired, That rolled the wild, profound, eternal bass, In nature's anthem, and made music, such As pleased the ear of God! original, Unmarred, unfaded work of Deity, And unburlesqued by mortal's puny skill, From age to age enduring and unchanged, Majestical, inimitable, vast, Loud uttering satire, day and night, on each